tokuhirom/avans-mustache/README.md

 Mustache bindings for Avans web application framework.

-*I don't recommend to use this.*.
-I suggest to use avans-freemarker instead.
+<B>I don't recommend to use this.</B> I suggest to use avans-freemarker instead.
 Because mustache has too cheap features for server side templating.

 And so, mustache template's markup rule may conflict with client side template engine.